County Hall, Cardiff: Design and construction

 Following the implementation of the Local Government Act 1972, which broke up Glamorgan County Council and established South Glamorgan County Council, the new county council was initially headquartered in a building on Newport Road, Cardiff.
 After finding this arrangement inadequate for their needs, the new county leaders decided to procure a purpose-built county hall: the site they selected was derelict land on the west side of Bute East Dock.

 The building was designed by J. R. C. Bethell, the County Architect for South Glamorgan, and built between 1986 and 1987.
 This was at a time when the surrounding area consisted mainly of post-industrial dereliction.
 Hence the construction of the new building has been described in Buildings of Wales: Glamorgan as a "remarkable gesture of faith [by] the South Glamorgan County Council".
 It is seen as representative of a new form of civic building that does not dominate its surroundings by its size, or formal language, to the extent that it could "even [be] a deliberate abregation of the arrogant assertiveness of the late C19, expressed across the water".
 It was officially opened by Lord Callaghan in October 1988.

-Development
+The building won the National Eisteddfod of Wales Gold Medal for Architecture in 1991.

+Comparable buildings, such as the British Library (1982–1999) and Hillingdon Civic Centre (1973–1978) have subsequently received heritage listings, though an application to Cadw to list County Hall in 2024 was unsuccessful.

+Proposed disposal and demolition

 On 1 April 1996, under the Local Government (Wales) Act 1994, South Glamorgan County Council was broken up; Cardiff Council became the local authority in the area and took over County Hall.
 In September 2007, former Council chief executive Byron Davies unveiled plans for large efficiency improvements and additional funding, which could include selling County Hall, the Cardiff Heliport and up to 40% of Cardiff Bus.
 In 2013, the potential sale and demolition of County Hall was again raised, as part of Cardiff Council's plans to reduce their property commitments.
 It was suggested an indoor arena and convention centre could be built on the site.
 In 2023, the council invited expressions of interest in a mixed-use development of 30 acre in the Atlantic Wharf area, to sit alongside a proposed 17,000-seat arena.

-In October 2024, it was reported that the proposed new building would be one third of the size and located on land in front of the old offices which would not be demolished until the new headquarters was operational.
+In October 2024, it was reported that a proposed new building would be one third of the size and located on land in front of the old offices which would not be demolished until the new headquarters was operational.
 The demolition work would create space for about five new plots of land which would be earmarked for social housing and private offices.
 In February 2025, it was reported that Goldbeck Construction would build the new headquarters.
+Its design, which also incorporates the Wales Millennium Centre's proposed digital and immersive arts theatre, was revised in August 2026.